-Wearing the white dress she had purchased for her husband's inaugural ceremonies in March 1829, Rachel Donelson Jackson was buried at the Hermitage, her home near Nashville, Tennessee, on Christmas Eve, 1828.
-Lines from her epitaph "A being so gentle and so virtuous slander might wound, but could not dishonor" - reflected Andrew Jacksons bitterness at campaign slurs that seemed to precipitate her death.
+Wearing the white dress she had purchased for her husband’s inaugural ceremonies in March 1829, Rachel Donelson Jackson was buried in the garden at the Hermitage, her home near Nashville, Tennessee, on Christmas Eve in 1828.
+Lines from her epitaph—A being so gentle and so virtuous slander might wound, but could not dishonor—reflected Andrew Jackson’s bitterness at campaign slurs that seemed to precipitate her death.

-Born in Virginia in 1767, Rachel Donelson journeyed to the Tennessee wilderness with her parents when only 12.
-At 17, she married.
-But her husbands unreasoning jealousy made it impossible for her to live with him.
-They separated in 1790, and she was told that he was filing a petition for divorce.
+Rachel Donelson was a child of the frontier.
+Born in Virginia on June 15, 1767, she journeyed to the Tennessee wilderness with her parents Colonel John Donelson and Rachel Donelson when she was 12.
+At 17, while living in Kentucky, she married Lewis Robards, of a prominent Mercer County family.
+His jealousy made it impossible for her to live with him; in 1790 they separated, she returned to her family home, and she heard that he was filing a petition for divorce.

 You Might Also Like